mfreema5/HUM380-GameDesign/Bibliography/When the experiment is over - Deploying an incentive system to all the users.md

 I'm a bit baffled as to why the first qualitative analysis cncerning the impact of sending an email notifying users about their points on the system included those users who did not have the points system.
 The article says they were included as a control, but to control for what?
 They demonstrated in a later analysis that the two groups&mdash;users with the points system, and those without&mdash;behaved differently.
 How can a group that behaves differently act as a control group?

-The results are then described as &ldquonot statistically significant&rdquo, but no confidence level is listed.
+The results are then described as &ldquo;not statistically significant&rdquo;, but no confidence level is listed.
 Not statistically significant at 95%, 90%, 80%?
 But it's something of a moot point, since the authors then say that the evidence supports their claim, despite failing to reject the null hypothesis.